g8os/home/docs/networking/ovs.md

-# OpenVSwitch networking
+# Open vSwitch Networking

-Both containers and kvm domain creations accept attaching `nics` to them with different types
+Both containers and KVM domain creations accept attaching `nics` to them with different types.

 ## Containers

 `containers.create` method accepts options `nics` argument which is a list of `nic` object each object is defined as
 ```python
 nic = {
 	"type": nic_type, # type can be one of (default, bridge, vlan, vxlan, zerotier)